London, United Kingdom

 Latest Patents

 Mookerjee's latest patents include groundbreaking methods for treating or preventing fibrosis in non-alcoholic fatty liver disease (NAFLD).
-His research revealed that ADRA2a antagonists can decrease fibrosis in NAFLD, potentially reducing symptoms such as impaired cognitive activity and fibrosis progression.
-This invention aims to identify and provide ADRA2a antagonists for effective treatment.
-Another significant patent involves the treatment of diseases associated with hepatic stellate cell activation using ammonia-lowering therapies.
-This method offers new approaches to prevent, treat, and delay the onset of diseases like NAFLD, fibrosis, and liver cancer.
+His invention is based on the unexpected finding that ADRA2a antagonists can decrease fibrosis in NAFLD.
+By antagonizing ADRA2a, many of the unwanted consequences or symptoms of NAFLD, such as impaired cognitive activity and fibrosis progression, may be reduced.
+This invention identifies and provides ADRA2a antagonists that can be utilized in the treatment of fibrosis in NAFLD.

 Career Highlights